curievision/CurieKit/README.md

 To integrate CurieKit into your Swift project, you can use Swift Package Manager (SPM).
 Add the following dependency to your Package.swift:

-## Installation

-To integrate CurieKit into your Swift project, you can use Swift Package Manager (SPM).
-Add the following dependency to your Package.swift:

 `
 dependencies: [
     .package(url: "https://github.com/your-username/CurieKit.git", .upToNextMajor(from: "1.0.0"))